Siemens SD-100 and SD-160: Orders

 The final order for the SD-100 came in 1996, when the Utah Transit Authority, located in Salt Lake City placed an order for 23 vehicles that were delivered before the start of the TRAX light rail service in 1999.

 In 2001, Siemens launched the SD-160 light rail vehicle, which used alternating current motors instead of direct current motors and outward sliding doors.
 Calgary Transit ordered 72 vehicles for its CTrain service, while the Utah Transit Authority ordered 17 vehicles as it expanded the TRAX light rail service.
 Deliveries to both agencies started in 2003.

 The physical design of the SD-160 was updated in 2005 with a new end cap that changed the look of the front/rear of the train.
 The Edmonton Transit Service ordered 57 of the redesigned SD-160 vehicles and Calgary Transit ordered 38.

+Service history

-Starting in late 2017, Calgary has been sending SD-160s to Sacramento for mid-life refurbishment.
+Starting in late 2017, Calgary has been sending SD-160s to Siemens' facility in Florin for mid-life refurbishment.
 The refurbished units contain several components and electronics already present on the S200, the successor to the SD-160.
 Along with some electronic improvements, they have been upgraded to be compatible with Calgary's newer SD-160s, which were previously incompatible due to software differences.
 The refurbished fleet will eventually start to run with the newer units once the software has been adjusted to allow seamless operation.

+Since 2022, 39 retired San Diego SD-100s were transferred to Metrotranvía Mendoza to supplement its existing fleet of Siemens–Duewag U2 which had also been purchased from San Diego.